dBdone/build/terms.md

 ## 8. Content Restrictions

 **8.1.** dBdone is not responsible for the content provided by Customers.
-The Customer expressly understands and agrees that the Customer is solel yresponsible for the Customer's Content.
+The Customer expressly understands and agrees that the Customer is solely responsible for the Customer's Content. dBdone acts as a mere technical service provider and does not monitor, review, or control user-generated content in real-time. dBdone is not liable for any illegal, harmful, or inappropriate content uploaded by users to Spaces or other services.

 **8.2.** The Customer may not transmit any Content that is unlawful, offensive, upsetting, intended to disgust, threatening, libelous, defamatory, obscene, or